thompsonsed/pycoalescence/docs/README_pycoalescence.rst

 Additional Package Features
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-These features are not required for spatially-explicit coalescence models, as they are utilised internally by the
+These features are not required for spatially explicit coalescence models, as they are utilised internally by the
 package.
 However, there are some features that could be of great convenience to users, especially for generating and
 manipulating landscapes using tif files.